OuterHavenLLC/App/README.md

-c# Outer Haven Web App
+# Outer Haven Web App
 Here you will find the up-to-date change log for all releases of the platform.
 See [here](https://www.gnu.org/licenses/gpl-3.0.en.html) or [here](https://archive.is/VGJCa) for licensing information.
 Feel free to [view](https://outerhaven.nyc/?_API=JS&v=Client) the live client-side logic.